- Latin America

 My year of teaching improved many transferrable skills and even made it possible for me to have the confidence for my current adventure—doing work-exchange in the Balkans.
 Even if you think teaching isn’t for you, I would still recommend you try pushing out of that comfort zone.
 Of course, you mind find that you love it!
 In which case, schools around the world are looking for teachers willing to commit to working with their students.

 Try it out.
 See what you’ll learn!

-Caitlin O'Brien is the curator over at Back Again Cait.
-She has a major obsession with community development and mint chocolate chip ice cream.
+ITA graduate, Caitlin O'Brien, has a major obsession with community development and mint chocolate chip ice cream.
 Head over to her blog for travel stories, budget hacks, and intentional community interviews.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

 - 11 Companies That Let You Teach English Online Without a Degree

 - What is TEFL and What is TEFL Certification?